Sruthi24102004/trendly-agent/SOLUTION.md

 **Provider as configuration.** Swapping Groq for Gemini touched the model constructor, two type annotations, and one serialisation boundary.
 The graph, tools, guardrails and tests were untouched.
-That's the payoff of keeping decisions in code — and it surfaced two integration details worth knowing:
-Gemini rejects `anyOf` in function declarations (so optional tool parameters need flattening), and returns content as blocks rather than a string.
+That's the payoff of keeping decisions in code — and it surfaced three things worth knowing: Gemini rejects `anyOf` in function declarations (so optional tool parameters need flattening), it returns content as blocks rather than a string, and the two SDKs cannot currently share a Python environment at all, because `langchain-groq` is a major version behind on `langchain-core`.
+The abstraction holds; the ecosystem doesn't.
+The Groq path is kept, with its dependency isolated in `requirements-groq.txt`.

 **Three access tiers.** The customer sees their own conversation and account.
 `/session/{id}` is protected only by an unguessable id.
 Operator routes